 What strategies or technologies will help them overcome these challenges?

 Successful companies provide great experiences for today’s consumers.
 That means consistent product content across all channels, an easy purchase process, and shipping options that meet their expectations.

-A centralized, multichannel commerce platform helps you expand more efficiently by connecting to new sales channels, managing product content and data feeds, advertising, and managing inventory and orders.
+A centralised, multichannel commerce platform helps you expand more efficiently by connecting to new sales channels, managing product content and data feeds, advertising, and managing inventory and orders.
 And it should include analytics that highlight performance, enable action and provide insight into the competitive landscape.

-ChannelAdvisor’s platform connects brands and retailers to hundreds of channels including marketplaces, retailers, web stores, advertising and social sites, and fulfillment partners.
+ChannelAdvisor’s platform connects brands and retailers to hundreds of channels including marketplaces, retailers, web stores, advertising and social sites, and fulfilment partners.
 It provides the capabilities necessary to effectively merchandise products, advertise, manage orders, keep an eye on the competition, and optimize results through sophisticated analytics and automation.
 This makes it easier for sellers to experiment and remain agile in their e-commerce efforts.